Guide to finding patents, based on the collections of the State Library of Victoria

 Step 1:

 What year is the patent?
 If it is from 1893 onwards, go to the Online resources box on this page.
 You should not need an index.
 If you cannot find the patent online, you can search an index.
-See the indexes box below for details.
+(Note that it is worth searching for famous inventions from previous centuries on the online database, as they may have been added).

 Use the indexes to find the patent number and year.
 A librarian can do this for you if you wish.
 The indexes are in print at the State Library.
 See the indexes box on this page for more detail.
 Some indexes have been digitised on the Hathi Trust website.
 See the Digitised versions box on this page for the links to the digitised indexes.